01442 838195

 Mini-electric-blue

-In 2021, the MINI continues to stay on trend, with the same standout looks and an all-electric motor that has a surprising amount of power – 181bhp – which means this electric car drives and handles just like you expect a nippy little MINI to do.
+Today, the MINI continues to stay on trend, with the same standout looks and an all-electric motor that has a surprising amount of power – 184hp – which means it drives and handles just like you expect a nippy little MINI to do.

 Its small size means the MINI can’t hold the biggest battery and its punchy power output means you can use up its electricity pretty quickly if you’ve got a heavy right foot, so the MINI’s quoted range is lower than some others at 144 miles.